 What Should You Do?

-Recently countries have started to implement regulation on bitcoin.
+Recently countries have started or indicated that they will implement regulations on bitcoin and cryptocurrencies.

 Morocco for example has banned the use of bitcoin, and Iran’s finance minister suggested regulation was likely…

-…and then there was David Gledhill of DBS, one of Asia’s largest banks, who recently said: “We see bitcoin as a bit of a Ponzi scheme”.
+…and then there was David Gledhill of DBS, one of Asia’s largest banks, who has said: “We see bitcoin as a bit of a Ponzi scheme”.

 It is for this reason that I see volatility in bitcoin until it becomes mainstream, and we are not there yet.